 - The Tokyo Towers

 - UR Searea Odaiba

 If a tenant dies in one of your managed apartments, you must bear any necessary cleaning costs and will also suffer further financial damage through having the market rent of your property significantly reduced.
-In 2010, Ace Insurance introduced a “Rental Management Risk Guard” insurance policy that provides compensation in the event of the above.
+In 2010, Ace Group introduced a “Rental Management Risk Guard” insurance policy that provides compensation in the event of the above.
 Ace also provide services in English.
 Associa Insurance also provides a similar policy whereby they will pay for cleaning and may cover the rent for the next 6 months following the death.